mikhailknyazev/automation-samples/README.md

 ## Step 1.5.
 Create all

-Create the sample Data Centre in AWS with Terraform and Ansible,
+Create the sample Data Centre in AWS with Terraform and Ansible!

-Verify you are in the home folder of the repository in your CLI:
+First, verify you are in the home folder of the repository in your CLI:
 ```shell
 $ pwd
 # /Users/myusername/.../automation-samples